AntikerlabAfrica/NuruLog/README.md

 # License

 This Project uses the MIT License.
-Feel free to do anything with this Project within the Terms & Conditionts of the MIT Licens.
+Feel free to do anything with this Project within the Terms & Conditionts of the MIT License.